RobMandelings/TurboHiker/verslag.md

 #### Lanes

 The lanes are basic SceneNodes that represent a lane.
-These lanes don't do anything on theirselves and are mostly decorative.
+These lanes don't do anything on their own and are mostly decorative.
 The only thing here is that the x locations of the lanes are used to position the Hikers correctly on their current lane.

 #### Entities and the Hikers

 Entities are basically SceneNodes with an extra attribute 'velocity'.
-Hikers are part of Entities
+Hikers are an example of this.

 #### Zone

-A zone is a specific type of SceneNode which is only used in [collisions](#collision-handling) and does nothing on itself.
-A finish is an example of this.
+A zone is a specific type of SceneNode which is only used in [collisions](#collision-handling) and does nothing on itself, such as the finish.

 ### The World

 The world keeps track of all game logic from above: it does some logic itself, and delegates other logic to its children.
 Also the rendering requests are delegated further.
 The [SceneNodes](#scene-nodes) I talked about earlier are kept track in the [Scene Graph](#scene-graph) instead of in the world itself.
 #### Scene Graph

-The Scene Graph is basically an `'extension' of the world` that is only responsible for maintaining all SceneNodes currently present.
+The Scene Graph is basically an *'extension' of the world* that is only responsible for maintaining all SceneNodes currently present.
 It delegates specific requests such as commands, updates, or rendering, to all its 'children'.
 At first I kept track of all SceneNodes directly in the world class.
 So why did I switch?
 I was struggling to find a way to `not use downcasts` for each SceneNode to get to their derived form (e.g. Hikers), as this is generally something to avoid.
 The SceneGraph solves this problem for you: internally it keeps track of a vector of shared ptrs to SceneNodes.
 Also the derivations of these SceneNodes are kept here using weak_ptrs.
 So the main 'ownership' is still in the list of SceneNodes, but there are already references to all derived objects added to the world.
 For example: If you want to add a competing hiker to the list of SceneNodes but still be able to directly get access to the derived Object (of the StaticHiker class for example), you use the function `addCompetingHiker`.
-This will automatically add the Hiker (SceneNode) to the list of objects to be updated/rendered/..., but also add a weak ptr to still directly have access to the derived version.
+This will automatically add the Hiker (SceneNode) to the list of objects to be updated/rendered/..., but also add a weak pointer to still directly have access to the derived version.

 Another reason why I used it is because it hides most of the 'specific' implementation of how the SceneNodes are kept track of.
-If it would ever change, this piece is a little more decoupled.
+If it would ever change, the world doesn't necessarily needs to know.

 ### Collision Handling

 The [World](#the-world) is responsible for reacting to collisions between [SceneNodes](#scene-nodes).
 I think that collisions should be handled from the top, to always be able to correctly define behaviour of two colliding SceneNodes.
-I though at first that each SceneNode should be responsible of reacting to collisions with other SceneNodes, but this doesn't guarantee that one SceneNode reacts first.
-For example, lets say a SceneNode reacts to another SceneNode by moving away from the other SceneNode so that they don't collide anymore.
-The location of this SceneNode has changed and the behaviour of the other SceneNode may now be different that intented.
+I thought at first that each SceneNode should be responsible for reacting to collisions with other SceneNodes, but this doesn't guarantee that one SceneNode reacts first.
+For example, let's say a SceneNode reacts to another SceneNode by moving away from the other SceneNode so that they don't collide anymore.
+The location of this SceneNode has changed and the behaviour of the other SceneNode may now be different than intented.

 #### BoundingBoxes

 All SceneNodes can set a `bounding size`, which just means how big (in world coordinates) the SceneNode is.
-This bounding size is then used to calculate the current bounding box of the entity, which is the rectangle (world coordinates) that currently represents the entity.
+This bounding size is then used to calculate the current bounding box, which is the rectangle (world coordinates) that currently represents the entity.
 These boundingBoxes have a left, bottom, width and height component and if the SceneNode location changes, the bounding box is adjusted accordingly.
-I implemented the boundingBox so that the `origin of the 'location' of the SceneNode is in the middle of the boundingBox`.
+I implemented the boundingBox so that the *origin of the 'location' of the SceneNode is in the middle of the boundingBox*.

 #### Collision Pairs